Experiential Learning Abroad (Belize): Summer 2019

 Academic Theme 2019

 In 2015, the Caribbean Court of Justice issued a consent order on the Maya Land Rights Case brought before it.
 This was a historic ruling for Belize and surrounding region, reinforcing land rights for the Maya people.
 Since obtaining legal protections for their lands, Maya communities have worked to identify next steps in planning their development path.
 The Maya Development Vision has emerged from a consultative and participatory process involving formal leaders and community representatives.
-While in Belize, students will partner with CELA Belize and Maya communities in the Toledo District to help develop and pilot communication materials that will be used to promote the Maya Development Vision.
+While in Belize, students will partner with CELA Belize and Maya communities in the Toledo District to plan and execute an asset mapping process that will further the Maya Development Vision.
 Students will work under the guidance of Dr. Filiberto Penados, who facilitated the development of the vision, and local leaders, including members of the Maya Leaders Alliance/Toledo Alcalde Association.
 This project represents a continuation of the partnership between Carleton University, CELA Belize, and Maya communities in southern Belize.
-Dr. Chris Brown will be the instructor for the 2018 Belize experience.
-More details on the course can be found here.
+Dr. Peter Andrée will be the instructor for the 2019 Belize experience.

 There are up to 15 spots available in this course.